 Let them build Me a sacred space, that I may dwell among them.

-On either side of the Bimah are menorahs designed for our old sanctuary by the late Ludwig Yehuda Wolpert, former director of the Tobe Pascher Workshop at the Jewish Museum in New York.
+On either side of the bimah are menorahs that were designed for our prior sanctuary by the late Ludwig Yehuda Wolpert, former director of the Tobe Pascher Workshop at the Jewish Museum in New York.